apache/allura/pyforge/docs/install.rst

   core1 (the testing core) rather than core0 (the dev core) are encapsulated in test.ini.

-To actually run the tests, just go to the plugin directory you wish to test (or to the pyforge directory) and type::
+To actually run the tests, just go to the tool directory you wish to test (or to the pyforge directory) and type::

     (anvil)~/src/forge/pyforge$ nosetests